aniellodesanto/MeLo/_site/README.md

 # MeLo lab page

-This is repository for the Mathematics of Language and cOgnition [MeLo lab page](http://kordinglab.com/) at the University of Utah.
+This is repository for the Mathematics of Language and cOgnition at the University of Utah.
 The sourcecode is a modified version of the [Kording lab page](http://kordinglab.com/) repo, which is itself adapted from [Bedford lab page](https://bedford.io/).
 Many thanks to both for making their code available.
 The page is run via Jekyll.

 ## Run the page locally using Jekyll